-- Use the current HFL form available on the TMA website.
+- Use the current RRR form available on the TMA website.

-- Fill out the HFL form completely and legibly.
+- Fill out the RRR form completely and legibly.

-- Give a brief description of the hassle on the form.
+- Give a brief description of the issue on the form.
 If you need to include a more detailed description, attach it to the form.

-- You may use one form to submit multiple hassles that address the same issue and are from the same health plan.
+- You may use one form that addresses the same issue and is from the same health plan.

-- Use separate forms to submit multiple hassles that are dissimilar in nature or are similar but from different health plans.
+- Use separate forms to submit multiple issues that are dissimilar in nature or are similar but from different health plans.

-- Use separate forms to submit hassles from different TMA physician members.
+- Use separate forms to submit issues from different TMA physician members.

-Attachments should contain only the protected health information (PHI) that is relevant to the patient(s) for which a physician is submitting an HFL.
-Physicians should delete all other patient information from the attachments.
-TMA will return to the practice any HFLs that have non- pertinent PHI.
+Attachments should contain only the protected health information (PHI) that is relevant to the patient(s) for whom a physician is submitting an RRR form.
+Physicians should delete all other patient information from the attachment.
+TMA will return to the practice any forms that have nonpertinent PHI.

 Examples of frequently needed attachments are:

 - CMS-1500 claim forms